By-Laws of the Graduate Interdisciplinary Program in Genetics

 Article III.
 Membership

-b A member of the Genetics GIDP shall be asked to leave the Program if they fail to participate in the activities of the Program.
-Participation in the Program includes service on a Subcommittee, if needed, thesis director for a graduate student in the Genetics GIDP, teaching a graduate course or seminar in Genetics, or continued scholarly productivity in the general area of genetics.
+2c.
+A member of the Genetics GIDP will be asked to leave the Program if s/he fails to participate in the activities of the Program.
+Participation in the Program includes service on a Subcommittee, acting as a dissertation/thesis director for a Genetics GIDP graduate student, teaching a graduate course or seminar in Genetics, or continued scholarly productivity in the general area of genetics.

-c.
-Members dropped from membership may reapply for membership as outlined in Article III.
-A.1.
+2d.
+Members dropped from membership may reapply for membership as outlined in Article III, section 2a.

-a.
-Tenure track members of the Genetics GIDP may serve as thesis advisors for students in the Genetics Graduate Interdisciplinary Program.
-Research series faculty who wish to supervise a graduate student must petition the Director of Graduate Interdisciplinary Programs through the Genetics GIDP for permission to mentor a student in the Program.
+3a.
+Tenure track members of the Genetics GIDP may serve as dissertation/thesis advisors for students in the Genetics Graduate Interdisciplinary Program.
+Research series faculty who wish to supervise a graduate student must request special permission from the Graduate College, Dean’s office (Associate Dean Janet Sturman) through the Genetics GIDP, for permission to mentor a student in the Program.

-c.
-Members shall be expected to share in the support of graduate students in the Program at a level determined by the Executive Committee.
+3c.
+Members serving as major advisors for graduate students in the Program, will be expected to share in the support of graduate students in the Program at a level determined by the Executive Committee.

-d.
-Each member of the Genetics GIDP shall have one vote on matters brought to the Program by the Executive Committee.
-A quorum shall constitute one-third of the membership.
+III.4.
+Voting.
+Each faculty member of the Genetics GIDP shall have one vote on matters brought to the Program by the Executive Committee.
+A quorum shall constitute one-third of the faculty membership.

 Article IV Amendments

 These By-Laws will be reviewed and amended as needed by majority vote of the Executive Committee and approved by a two-thirds vote of the Genetics faculty.
 A quorum shall constitute one-third of the Genetics faculty.